Definitions of local density in density-dependent potentials for mixtures: Conclusion

 \section{Conclusion}

 The definition of local density for many-body, density-dependent potentials must include all particle types.
-Otherwise, a mathematical relabelling of particles yields unphysical results.
+Otherwise, a mathematical relabelling of particles yields unphysical results unless the potential energy is redefined.
 Following the idea of alloys in metal potentials, we showed that the total local density composed of contributions from all particles can be distinguished by the particle type and is able to account for different cross-type interactions despite the need to keep the main interaction parameter constant to obey Warren's no-go theorem~\cite{Warren_PRE_2013}.

-We generalised the many-body potential to systems involving different materials such as soft matter on metal surface, which opens up avenues for applications to heterogeneous catalysis.
+We generalised the many-body coarse-grained potential and demonstrated its usefulness via simulations of a mixture of liquids with unequal densities and a liquid-solid system.
+This force field thus opens up avenues for treatment of material combinations such as soft matter on metal surface with potential applications in heterogeneous catalysis.